WardGauderis/Image-Colourisation/README.md

 **Overview of the directory structure:**

-- `olourisation.ipynb`: The Jupiter Notebook
+- `colourisation.ipynb`: The Jupiter Notebook
 - `dataset.py`: The Dataset class
 - `model.py`: The Model class
 - `euclidean_model.py`: The Euclidean Model class with a different loss function